 Architects are highly skilled construction professionals specialising in the design and alteration of buildings.
 They typically prepare drawings, provide cost estimates in conjunction with a quantity surveyor, and enter into contracts to supervise and manage building projects.

 If an architect has designed a building and the subsequent construction was undertaken by a building contractor, the architect may be responsible for the works being acceptable in accordance with the standard building regulations and architectural plans.

-Like all professionals, Architects must act with reasonable skill, care, and the diligence expected of a competent member of his/her profession.
+Like all professionals, architects must act with reasonable skill, care, and the diligence expected of a competent member of their profession.
 Standard of care is usually established by reference to the general practice of the profession in question.

 In most building projects, there is a contract between the client and the architect, which sets out the duties and responsibilities of both parties.
 This contract will also impose specific obligations and professional standards.

-It is important to distinguish between simply poor service and negligence which has led to losses.
-For cases of poor service, you may be able to submit a formal complaint; please refer to our ‘Negligence or just a complaint’ page for further information.
+If you think that you have suffered financial loss due to the negligence of an architect, we can help you claim for damages.
+It’s important to distinguish between simply poor service and negligence that has led to losses.
+For cases of poor service, you may be able to submit a formal complaint.
+Please take a look at our negligence or just a complaint section for further information.

 Please call us on 0800 234 3234 or contact us and a member of our legal team will call you back.